Generic selectors

 I used two 8oz Packages of pre-sliced Portabello Mushrooms.
 Arrange these as best you can in a large skillet.

-In a small measuring cup, add ¼ cup Low Sodium Soy Sauce, 2 Tbs Maple Syrup, 2 Tbs Water, 1 tsp Oregano, ½ tsp Garlic Powder, ½ tsp Onion Powder, ½ tsp Ground Cumin, ½ tsp Liquid Smoke, ¼ tsp Black Pepper, ¼ tsp Rosemary, and 1/8 tsp Ground Cloves.
+In a small measuring cup, add ¼ cup Low Sodium Soy Sauce, 2 Tbs Maple Syrup, 2 Tbs Water, 1 teaspoon Oregano, ½ teaspoon Garlic Powder, ½ teaspoon Onion Powder, ½ teaspoon Ground Cumin, ½ teaspoon Liquid Smoke, ¼ teaspoon Black Pepper, ¼ teaspoon Rosemary, and ⅛ teaspoon Ground Cloves.

 Whisk this together until it's smooth and then pour over the mushrooms and turn on the heat.
 Cook the mushroom on medium heat, moving them around occasionally so they all eventually spend time in the sauce.